magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 ### Telemetry message

 This message contains the real-time **sensor data**, which includes key readings such as **temperature**, **vibration**, and **battery percentage**.
-The flow formats this data and publishes it to **ThingsBoard** as **telemetry data**.
-Telemetry data in ThingsBoard is used for real-time monitoring and visualization, enabling users to track the sensor's status and performance over time.
+The flow formats this data and publishes it to **IoT Hub** as **telemetry data**.
+Telemetry data in IoT Hub is used for real-time monitoring and visualization, enabling users to track the sensor's status and performance over time.

-By sending this telemetry message, the sensor's data is continuously updated on the ThingsBoard platform, where it can be displayed on dashboards for analysis, triggering alerts, or taking other actions based on the sensor&#39;s readings.
+By sending this telemetry message, the sensor's data is continuously updated on the IoT Hub platform, where it can be displayed on dashboards for analysis, triggering alerts, or taking other actions based on the sensor&#39;s readings.
 This allows for effective monitoring and management of sensor networks in industrial IoT applications.

 ```
 Topic: v1/gateway/attributes